mindsdb/mindsdb/docs/mindsdb-docs/docs/sql/create/databases.md

 ## Connecting Through Ngrok

-When connecting your local database to MindsDB Cloud and local, some local databases require establishing a database connection via a [Ngrok Tunnel](https://ngrok.com) where the host and port number is retrieved.
+When connecting your local database to MindsDB Cloud, you need to expose the local database server to be publicly accessible using [Ngrok Tunnel](https://ngrok.com).
 The free tier offers all you need to get started.

 The installation instructions are easy to follow, head over to the [downloads page](https://ngrok.com/download) and choose your operating system.
 Follow the instructions for installation.